pfalcon/awesome-smarthome/README.md

 ### Video Surveillance

-Many services tout "P2P" in video surveillance, to allow your smartphone to connect to your camera - when you're in your home or on another side of the world.
-That's oxymoron of course, there's nothing "point-to-point" in how it's implemented.
-Both your camera and smarphone connect to faraway 3rd-party cloud server (this happens even if both in the same home network, 5 meters one from another).
-All video goes via (and thus to) 3rd party of course.

 [Mirai Botnet](https://en.wikipedia.org/wiki/Mirai_(malware)) was/is a botnet
 mostly consisting of video cameras controlled by 3rd party.

 ## Related/useful Services and Software